qleon314/leetcode_scala/README.md

-practice algorithm in scala
+practice algorithm in scala.

-for self use
+For self use.

 Have fun, Melo!